- This event has passed.

 Sponsored by Digital Promise

-The session will end with a brief summary of how Digital Promise has used state test data from pilot schools to better understand the impact of Levered Learning’s integrated math program on student learning.
-This session will be of particular benefit to kindergarten and elementary school teachers, and school and district leaders.
-There will be time to get your questions answered at the end of Mitch’s presentation.
+The session ends with a brief summary of how Digital Promise has used state test data from pilot schools to better understand the impact of Levered Learning’s integrated math program on student learning.
+This recorded session will be of particular benefit to kindergarten and elementary school teachers, and school and district leaders.

 About the Presenters